 - Low fees, by making portfolio fees transparent to help you pick lower fee options.

-- Re-balancing recommendations –- typically 2 to 4 times per year -– based on significant changes in your portfolio.
+- Rebalancing recommendations –- typically two to four times per year -– based on significant changes in your portfolio.

 - Emphasis on value and small-cap funds for greater long-term returns, includes U.S. and internationally centered funds.

 - Tax harvesting, by monitoring your holdings and looking for positions with at least $1,000 in harvestable losses at current market prices.